EU bond futures launch looks likely in 2024 - EU official

 The EU has become one of the world's biggest bond issuers in less than three years after setting out to raise up to 800 billion euros ($842.80 billion) in common debt by 2026 to finance a post-COVID recovery fund.

-The block has boosted efforts this year to raise the profile of the EU bonds so that it is treated by financial markets as a government borrower.
+The bloc has boosted efforts this year to raise the profile of the EU bonds so that it is treated by financial markets as a government borrower.

 The EU official said that 500 billion euros of outstanding debt was seen by the markets as the amount needed to create a big enough bond market that could support a futures contract.